gwiam/awt_atoyom/porting_sound_effects.md

 # Issues

     - sound player have not been converted
+    - can't add multiple sound effects to one player

 # Solutions

-    - add audio stream player node
+    - add audio stream player node for each sound effect
-        - can't add multiple sound effects to one player
-        - just add multiple stream players
         - add sound effect to it
     - leave it on master channel because the original project didn't have a SFX channel either

 # Personal Notes